JackOgaja/pyCryoSat/README.rst

 License:
 ========
    :The I/O library:
+   Copyright MSSL, UCL
     mssl-cryosat I/O software is developed by software team at
     Mullard Space Science Laboratory - UCL, London
     For copyright and licensing information for the library,
     visit: http://cryosat.mssl.ucl.ac.uk